RobinUS2/indispenso/README.md

 | Approver |  |  | x |

 ## Example use cases
-- Manage and issue commands across cluster of servers
+- Manage and issue commands across cluster(s) of servers
 - Restart a service on production cluster of servers if two or more developers agree
 - Approve a push or change to production servers by IT management
 - Allow for a limited, template based management of servers and code to non-technical people